Get new blog posts sent directly to your email inbox!

 German Ardennes Offensive grinds to a halt due to stiff opposition and to supply problems caused by Allied bombing.

-US Army allows blacks to volunteer for combat infantry duty in black platoons in existing white units.
+US Army allows Blacks to volunteer for combat infantry duty in Black platoons in existing white units.

 Tennessee Williams’s play The Glass Menagerie premieres in Chicago.